nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 4. Features

+ConnectUS has a list of features to assist you in your contact management needs!

 - [4.1 Viewing help: `help`](#41-viewing-help-help)
 - [4.2 Listing all contacts: `list`](#42-listing-all-contacts-list)
 - [4.3 Clearing all entries: `clear`](#43-clearing-all-entries-clear)